Jususs/dpp_docs/content/docs/projects/our_project/_index.md

 ### The last piece of the puzzle
 Finally, we had most of the components figured out.
 A power bank as power supply, a distance sensor to trigger our arduino script, an amplifier to get our speaker to make a sound and the speaker itself.
 One component was missing in that equation - which was the still externally powered amplifier.
 To solve even the last issue, we used a step-up converter, to get the needed 12V for the amplifier to work properly.
-That’s it, the components worked individually, the design was flawless and we were eager to build the thing!
+That's it, the components worked individually, the design was flawless and we were eager to build the thing!

 ### Materials used: